-This blog post contains affiliate links for products sold on Amazon.com that help support my site.
+This blog post contains Amazon Affiliate links which help support this site and my work.
+Thanks!

 Of course, travel between Europe and America is possible now and has been for some time, and I did have a few tour clients in 2021, which was great.
 But there have been and still are many restrictions on travel, be they Covid test requirements or multitudes of forms to fill out, not just for your destination, but for transit countries as well.